kornia/kornia-rs/README.md

     py-test                           # Test the kornia-py code with pytest test name=''                      # Test the code or a specific test
 ```
+### 🐳 Devcontainer

+This project includes a development container to provide a consistent development environment.

+The devcontainer is configured to include all necessary dependencies and tools required for building and testing the `kornia-rs` project.
+It ensures that the development environment is consistent across different machines and setups.

+**How to use**

+1. **Install Remote - Containers extension**: In Visual Studio Code, install the `Remote - Containers` extension from the Extensions view (`Ctrl+Shift+X`).

+2. **Open the project in the container**:
+    - Open the `kornia-rs` project folder in Visual Studio Code.
+    - Press `F1` and select `Remote-Containers: Reopen in Container`.

+Visual Studio Code will build the container and open the project inside it.
+You can now develop, build, and test the project within the containerized environment.

 ### 🦀 Rust